emritcey/werenotlionabouttheweather/README.md

 Solving the important issue of a severe lack of lions.

-This application takes a user's inputed location and returns weather information along with an image of a lion in the appropriate conditions.
-It also gives the option to text this information, location, and lion image to a friend!
+This application takes a user's location and returns weather information along with an image of a lion in the appropriate conditions.
+It also gives the option to text this information and lion image to a friend.

 Dev Bootcamp project for experimentation with APIs and utilizes the OpenWeatherMap and Twillio APIs.